Karim-Muhammad/KEraaSoft/simple-v-care/README.md

 if you want to login as admin, you can use this account:

-- email: admin@gmail.com
+- email: karim_muhammad@gmail.com
-- password: admin
+- password: karim

 of course you can register your own account.